jailbirt/theeye-docs/scripts/README.md

 varTwo="value2"

 # This will output a valid JSON and will be parsed by TheEye agent
-# Manually writing a JSON string is not quite pleasent, we know that and we will improve this in the future
+# Manually writing a JSON string is not quite pleasant, we know that and we will improve this in the future
 if [ true ]; then
   echo { \"state\":\"success\", \"data\":{ \"val1\":$varTwo, \"val2\":$varUno } }
 else
   echo { \"state\":\"failure\", \"data\":{ \"val1\":$varTwo, \"val2\":$varUno } }
 fi

 ```

 The JSON output must have a `state` property with a the state value from your script execution, and a `data` property with any extra information you consider, TheEye will show the `data` value in the execution log.